VIPriors/vipriors-challenges-toolkit/action-recognition/data/README.md

 ## Setting up the data

 We know the difficulties of downloading and arranging such a large dataset as Kinetics400.
-For this reason, we provide a link to directly download the modified version that we use in this challenge. **Please, use this link to download it [here through SURFDrive (~100GB)](https://surfdrive.surf.nl/files/index.php/s/fQ41gfR0ifgjW2A)** (or [here through Google Drive](https://drive.google.com/drive/folders/1ynqDSEqEN88zoNKR32OaFQXggFOAj-UY?usp=sharing)).
+For this reason, we provide a link to directly download the modified version that we use in this challenge. **Please, use this link to download it [through SURFDrive (~100GB)](https://surfdrive.surf.nl/files/index.php/s/fQ41gfR0ifgjW2A)**.

+Additionally, we also provide links in the file `Kinetics400ViPriors_urls.txt` to download it through Google Storage.
+You just have to do as follows:

+`wget -i Kinetics400ViPriors.txt`
+`cat *.tar.gz.* | tar xvfz -`

 Once the challenge dataset (**Kinetics400ViPriors**) has been downloaded, you will have a directory with the following structure: